 Science fiction movies are full of made up life forms, languages, and cultures.
 However, most sci-fi characters still resemble humans in their behaviour.
-Just like we spend our leisure playing different card and board games, sci-fi characters often have their own fictional tabletop entertainment.
+Just like we spend our leisure playing different card and board games, like the best online poker games, sci-fi characters often have their own fictional tabletop entertainment.
 So, let’s see what are some of the most famous games of this kind portrayed in the genre.

 Tall Card in Firefly

 Space voyage seems like an ever-exciting adventure, but an average crew on a spaceship still has a lot of free time on their hands.
 Firefly is a TV show taking place in the year 2517.
 Apart from fighting off enemies and evading galactic authorities, the crew members onboard Serenity like playing a particular game in order to kill time.

 The game they play is called Tall Card, and it consists of a card deck and a few coaster-looking pictures that have different fruit on them.
 Original creators of the show don’t give much clue as to how the game is played.
 However, inspired by the show, some people made the actual game with established rules that you can now purchase.

 If you’re a fan of Battlestar Galactica, you may have noticed that the characters are sometimes playing a game called Triad.
 Roughly speaking, this game can be described as a space version of poker.
 The hexagon shaped cards have different symbols and colours that each have their own value.